Privacy and Cookies Notice

 We may change this Notice at any time by amending this page.
 You are expected to check this page from time to time to take notice of any changes we have made, as they are binding on you.
 If we make any substantial changes in the way we use your personal information we will notify you by posting a prominent notice on our Website.

-If you have any questions about this Notice, the way we process personal information or any aspect of our Website, please write to Tracy Foley at Walker Morris LLP, Kings Court, 12 King Street, Leeds LS1 2HL, by email at email@example.com or by telephone on +44 (0)113 283 2500.
+If you have any questions about how we treat your personal data and protect your privacy, or if you have any comments or wish to seek to exercise any of your rights as outlined above, to opt-out of receiving marketing communications from us or to complain about our use of your personal data, please write to Tracy Foley at Walker Morris LLP, 33 Wellington Street, Leeds LS1 4DL, by email at email@example.com or by telephone on +44 (0)113 283 2500.

 You may also lodge a complaint with the ICO by writing to the Information Commissioner’s Office, Water Lane, Wilmslow, SK9 5AF telephone 0303 123 1113. www.ico.org.uk/.

 This website, www.walkermorris.co.uk (our Website) is provided by Walker Morris LLP, a limited liability partnership registered in England and Wales.